rust-lang/book/src/ch04-02-references-and-borrowing.md

 references as parameters instead of the actual values, we won’t need to return the values in order to give back ownership, because we never had ownership.

-We call having references as function parameters *borrowing*.
+We call the action of creating a reference *borrowing*.
 As in real life, if a person owns something, you can borrow it from them.
 When you’re done, you have to give it back.

 So what happens if we try to modify something we’re borrowing?
 Try the code in Listing 4-6.
 Spoiler alert: it doesn’t work!